 A Twin LNB Satellite system has as the name suggests two LNBs for satellite reception, each LNB is aligned the same and point to the same signal but allow you to utilise each for a different purpose, whether this be to watch different channels on different TVs or to record one channel whilst watching another to a PVR Such as a SKY+ receiver.

-Auto Skew satellite systems have circuitry and motors to ascertain the correct skew angle to use and align it automatically for you.
+Auto Skew satellite systems have circuitry and motors to ascertain the correct skew angle to use and align it automatically for you, this only really becomes a benefit if you head over the channel and then East or West.

 The main difference between manual and automatic satellite systems is ease of use.